Queensland Labor Party: Ideology

 Historically, the Queensland Labor Party was rooted in socialist principles, advocating for state socialism and agrarian socialism, with the party being broadly left-wing.
 Prior to 1908, the party also had a radical liberal faction, which split to form the Kidstonites in 1908.
 Over time, like other Labor/Labour parties, the party has shifted towards the centre-left of the political spectrum.
 The platform programme describes its founding principle as democratic socialism, while observers describe the Queensland Labor Party as social democratic, supporting labourism, which prioritises the rights and conditions of workers, fair wages, and secure employment.

 Factions

 The Labor Party internal politics has a variety of internal factions; however, since 1989, it has been organised into formal factions.
-As of 2025, the Queensland branch has three factions: the Left, led by Leader of the Opposition and former Premier Steven Miles, the Right, led by Cameron Dick, and the Old Guard, led by Grace Grace.
-While the exact figures are unknown, the Left holds approximately 18 seats, or half the current caucus, with the Right holding about 12 seats and the Old Guard about 6.
+As of 2025, the Queensland branch has three factions: the Left, led by Leader of the Opposition and former Premier Steven Miles, Labor Forum (also known as the right), led by Cameron Dick, and Labor Unity (also known as the 'Old Guard'), led by Grace Grace.
+The Left holds 18 seats, with Labor Forum holding 12 seats and Labor Unity 6.